Just Like a Woman: Background and recording

 English beat group Manfred Mann formed in December 1962 (originally as the Mann-Hugg Blues Brothers), and signed to record label His Master's Voice in May 1964.
 By mid-1966, the group had started to break up.
 They enjoyed the success of their single "Pretty Flamingo", which had become their second song to reach number-one on the Record Retailer chart.
 However, internally, Manfred Mann had begun splitting.
 Vocalist Paul Jones gave the group a year's notice that he would be leaving to pursue a solo career.
 After a car accident in early 1966, which left Jones unable to perform, Manfred Mann hired bassist Jack Bruce along with brass players and cut some instrumental songs.
 However, during the success of "Pretty Flamingo", Jones convinced the record label about recording solo in May of that year, when the group's three-year contract expired.
 His Master's Voice decided to sign Jones as a solo artist in June 1966, leaving the other members without a record label or contract.

 Bruce had by this point also left to form Cream with Eric Clapton and Ginger Baker, also leaving Manfred Mann without a bassist.
-The solution came when they hired bassist Klaus Voormann, and singer Mike d'Abo after seeing him perform on the show There's A Whole Scene Going. d'Abo, who had recently quit his band, accepted the offer to join.
+The solution came when they hired bassist Klaus Voormann, and singer Mike d'Abo after seeing him perform on the show There's a Whole Scene Going. d'Abo, who had recently quit his band, accepted the offer to join.
 In June 1966, the group signed a contract with Fontana Records and on June 8, recorded their first two tracks with Voormann and d'Abo, "I Wanna Be Rich" and "Let It Be Me".
 This collaboration proved fruitful, with them staying on the label for the rest of their career.

 Producer Shel Talmy had previously helped Manfred Mann secure an audition for Decca Records in 1963, though that ultimately went nowhere.
 Talmy, who had produced for such artists as the Kinks, the Who, and David Bowie, was aware that the members were fans of Dylan's music.
 The group had scored a hit with another Dylan composition, "If You Gotta Go, Go Now" the previous year, and Talmy suggested that they record another Dylan song.
 Additionally, Manfred Mann's previous manager Kenneth Pitt was Dylan's British publicist, giving them access to demos and otherwise unavailable material.
 The song features the signature steel guitar playing by Tom McGuinness, though notably lacks any significant keyboard parts unlike much of their earlier material.
-The group recorded it on June 30, 1966, at Phillips Studio in Marble Arch with Talmy producing.
+The group recorded it on June 30, 1966, at Philips Studio in London with Talmy producing.